Connectivity Maintenance for Multi-Robot Systems Under Motion and Sensing Uncertainties Using Distributed ADMM-based Trajectory Planning: Conclusions

+In summary, this section presented our distributed ADMM-based trajectory planning algorithm for connectivity maintenance.
+Note that the ADMM optimization step in~(\ref{eqn:admm-opt}) is non-convex and that our algorithm involves additional components such as the line search algorithm and the approximation of the Hessian.
+Thus, it is non-trivial to provide guarantees of whether our planning algorithm convergences to the optimal set of trajectories.
+However, as discussed in Section~\ref{subsec:admm-setup}, our planning algorithm ensures that the planned trajectories $\bar{U}$ satisfy the connectivity maintenance requirement from~(\ref{eqn:connectivity-maintenance}).

-In this section, we evaluate our trajectory planning algorithm by simulating multiple missions for a multi-UAV system.
-We first describe the simulation setup which includes the UAV motion and sensing models, the cost functions representing the local tasks, the method used for generating initial trajectory guesses, and the values used for parameters within the planner.
-We then discuss the performance of our planner for two types of planning applications: \textit{offline} and \textit{online}.
-For \textit{offline} planning we focus on the convergence of the planner, whereas for \textit{online} planning we focus on the planner performance under time constraints.
-Additionally, for both applications we statistically validate the connectivity maintenance of our trajectory planning algorithm.
+In this section, we demonstrate the applicability of our trajectory planning algorithm for a multi-UAV mission under real-time constraints.
+We first describe details of the multi-UAV setup including the motion and sensing models.
+Next, we provide details of the simulated mission including the local tasks for the UAVs, the method used for generating initial trajectory guesses, and the values used for parameters within the planner.
+Finally, we discuss the performance of our planner across the simulated mission.
+Here we validate the connectivity maintenance of our algorithm by simulating $1000$ trajectory rollouts in MATLAB, where each rollout shows a possible realization of the multi-UAV system's trajectory under motion and sensing uncertainties.
+Additionally, we evaluate our planner on AirSim~\cite{shah2018airsim}, a high-fidelity simulator that represents UAV motion more realistically.
+Fig.~\ref{fig:airsim-setup} shows a snapshot for the multi-UAV setup in AirSim.
 All simulations in this section are performed on a \SI{2.80}{\GHz} Quad-core Intel\textsuperscript{TM} i7 machine.